 Your meeting is where you’ll get to use all your prep work.
 While you will have a structured approach, meetings about performance can be a little uncomfortable, especially if you need to address poor performance.
 So, here are a few tips on how to handle each meeting:

 Create a positive setting

 A simple way to create a positive setting is to open with transparency.
 Make it clear that the appraisal meeting is about a recap of the employee’s performance and finding opportunities for growth.
-This approach reinforces the idea that all performance is backed by data and shows the employee that the goal is to arrive at a positive outcome.
+This approach reinforces the idea that all performance feedback is backed by data and shows the employee that the goal is to arrive at a positive outcome.